sbonacho/producer/README.md

 # Microservice Producer

-This microservice is able to generate heavy load of a kafka server.
+This microservice can generate heavy load to a kafka server.
 Use Spring Kafka in order to create a conection to the broker and produce messages.

 This service expose REST API in order to configure and start the execution.